Culture of Cameroon: Culture and traditions

 Cameroon is divided into several provinces, which are dominated by specific ethnic or religious groups.
 Ethnic divisions often correspond to geography, which is also widely varied.
 Religious differences often correspond to colonial or other historical influence.

 Partly through the influence of colonialism, there is a national culture, and two distinct regional cultures: the Anglophone and Francophone regions, which primarily speak English and French and use different legal systems.
 The national culture is established through public institutions such as school, the multiparty political system, shared history of colonialism and a national love of football.

 Theatre of Cameroon is also another important aspect of local culture.

+Visual arts

+Among the traditional sculptures of the country's cultural heritage, Bangwa ritual sculptures made by Ateu Atsa (c.
+1840–1910) and anonymous wood carvers since the late 19th century, have been collected and exhibited in major Western museums.